JUPITER | The Arrival of Exascale in Europe

 Forschungszentrum Jülich will be home to Europe’s first exascale computer - called JUPITER.
 The supercomputer is set to be the first in Europe to surpass the threshold of one trillion (“1” followed by 18 zeros) calculations per second.

 Prof. Dr.-Ing.
-Wolfgang Marquardt, Chair of the Board of Directors of Forschungszentrum Jülich:
+Wolfgang Marquardt, former Chair of the Board of Directors of Forschungszentrum Jülich:

 "In taking the leap towards exascale computing, we are working with strong partners to retain our digital sovereignty in Germany and Europe, as well as doing our share to ensure that Germany remains a strong and progressive technological hub.
 JUPITER will take the scientific computing infrastructure in North Rhine-Westphalia, Germany and Europe to a new level.
 As part of the Helmholtz Association, Forschungszentrum Jülich will thus receive a new large-scale facility that will benefit a large user community and that was only made possible through a pan-European commitment as well as considerable support from the German Federal Government and the state of North Rhine-Westphalia for its procurement, operation, and scientific use."

-Prof. Dr. Astrid Lambrecht, Member of the Board of Directors of Forschungszentrum Jülich:
+Prof. Dr. Astrid Lambrecht, Chair of the Board of Directors of Forschungszentrum Jülich: